The New Zealand Kayak School is run by Mick Hopkinson and Pam Weiss.

 More recently he has been getting his thrills watching Liam paddling the big rapids on the Colorado and racing on the North Fork of the Payette.

 Pam is a native of Jackson Hole, Wyoming and for many years was a member of the US Cross country and Biathlon ski team.
+Recently she was inducted into the US Biathlon Association Hall of Fame.
 When she retired from competition she took up kayaking and climbing as therapy and has paddled the Grand Canyon, much to her satisfaction.
 Pam is the CFO, the brain of the Kayak School and in charge of Mountain bike purchases.

 Liam our son.
 He is now bigger than his mum and dad and is studying, we hope, at Massey University in Wellington.
 He has cleverly sidestepped "boatslavedom" by taking a holiday job as a sea kayak guide in Antarctica.

-Sophia Mulder is back for her eighth season at the kayak school.
+Sophia Mulder is taking a season off.
+She has decided to try parenthood as an alternative to instructing.
 She had been enjoying the back to back summer lifestyle, splitting her time between New Zealand and another kayak instruction position in North Carolina until she took up deer farming as a winter activity in Murchison.
 Soph has completed a degree in Outdoor Education and Adventure Recreation at Christchurch Polytechnic and is also holds the NZOIA Kayak Two award.
 A member of the magnificent six!
-She recently partnered Jess on our Nepalese venture and is one of the anchorwomen of the Bullerfest.
+Only 6 NZOIA Women Kayak Twos.

-Jess Brown has finally “settled down” and now is resident in only one place, Rotorua where she is applying her second degree, in Forestry.
+Jess Brown has finally “settled down” and now is resident in only one place, Nelson, where she is applying her second degree, in Forestry.
 But we haven't given up on her yet.

 Trying to keep tabs on this motley crew is Janette Kear.
 Janette lives in Christchurch and takes all our mail and telephone bookings and provides the organization that makes it all happen!
 Janette's has run both the Middle Fork of the Salmon River and the Main Salmon River in Idaho with us and can speak american as a result!